flexysnap/flexysnap/README.md

 wireframes/test/<TEST_TYPE>/<config>/<DEVICE_TYPE>/<USER_TYPE>/
 ```

+## API

+`flexysnap` exports the following from its main entry point:

+### Test utilities

+- `waitForCompleteLoad(page)` — wait for `domcontentloaded`, `load`, and a settle delay.
+- `click(page, locator)` — resilient click that closes popups, re-hovers, scrolls into view, and retries.
+- `highlightedClick(page, locator)` — scroll a locator into the viewport and force-click it.
+- `hover(page, locator)` — hover a locator and remember it for re-hovering.
+- `rehover(page)` — re-hover the last hovered locator.
+- `fill(page, field, value)` — click and fill an input by name or locator.
+- `setClosePopups(fn)` — register a function used to dismiss popups before interactions.
+- `setBaseUrl(url)` — set the base URL used for request cache-busting.
+- `logTimestamp(eventName)` — log an event with elapsed time since test start.

+### Wireframe capture

+- `expectWireframe(page, elementGroups, configName, outputFile, outputName, retryDelay?, maxRetryCount?)` — capture a stable wireframe and write JSON + screenshot.
+- `getRGBHistogramFromBuffer(buffer)` — compute a 48-bin RGB histogram from an image buffer.

+### Wireframe comparison

+- `compareWireframes(baselineWireframe, currentWireframe)` — diff two wireframes and annotate the current one with `differences`.
+- `compareElements(baselineElement, currentElement, strictPosition?)`
+- `compareTexts(baselineTexts, currentTexts, strictPosition?)`
+- `compareBoundingBoxes(baselineRect, currentRect, tolerance?, strictPosition?)`
+- `createPairings(currentElements, baselineElements)` — nearest bounding-box matching between two element sets.
+- `histogramDiff(a, b)` — sum of absolute differences between two histograms.

+### Stability

+- `areWireframesStable(previousWireframeData, currentWireframeData)` — determine whether two consecutive captures are stable enough to trust.

 ## How it works

 1. **Wireframe extraction** — `flexysnap` walks the DOM in the browser, collecting bounding boxes for each matched element, text nodes for `text` groups, and RGB histograms (via `sharp`) for `image` groups.